-Tobacco-free, including vape-free, schools provide decreased exposure to secondhand smoke, an opportunity for positive role modeling and protection from youth developing an addiction to nicotine by preventing youth tobacco use.1 And thanks to the Louisiana Tobacco-Free Schools Act, ACT No. 351, all Louisiana schools are tobacco-free, including smokeless tobacco, e-cigarettes and other vaping devices.
+Tobacco-free, including vape-free, schools provide decreased exposure to secondhand smoke, an opportunity for positive role modeling and protection from youth developing an addiction to nicotine by preventing youth tobacco use.1 Thanks to the Louisiana Tobacco-Free Schools Act, ACT No. 351, all Louisiana schools are tobacco-free, including smokeless tobacco, e-cigarettes and other vaping devices.

 Review and Strengthen Your School’s Tobacco Policy

 Well-Ahead provides several resources to help your school implement a tobacco-free policy and ensure it complies with Louisiana law.
-A tobacco-free policy outlines what is and is not allowed on school property, and provides a tool for enforcement with students, employees and visitors.
-The other guidelines in the policy include cessation support for both students and staff, as well as involvement of parents or families in preventing youth tobacco use.
-Comprehensive tobacco-free school policies can also help prevent the use of other drugs and protect school property by preventing damage from secondhand smoke and cigarette butt fires.
+A tobacco-free policy outlines what is and is not allowed on school property and provides a tool for enforcement with students, employees and visitors.
+The other guidelines in the policy include cessation support for both students and staff, as well as the involvement of parents or families in preventing youth tobacco use.
+Comprehensive tobacco-free school policies can also help prevent the use of other drugs and protect school property by avoiding damage from secondhand smoke and cigarette butt fires.

 Policy Adoption Timeline

 Implementing or strengthening a tobacco-free policy can be a long but rewarding process.
 The steps and timeline for adopting a new policy can look different for every school, but the approaches remain the same.
 Generally, the best time to start adopting a new policy is in the fall, with the goal of policy implementation during the spring semester.

 - Familiarize yourself with information about tobacco and vape products and why they are a concern on your school’s campus.

 - Educate your school’s administrators and staff about e-cigarettes and vapor products.
 Make them aware of your goal to implement or strengthen the school’s tobacco-free policy.